AliFareed0009/Docker-for-DevOps/README.md

     4. docker network inspect <network_name>

 # Docker Volumes and Storage
-- Docker Networking is used to communicate two or more containers with each other.
+- Volumes are persistent data stores for containers, created and managed by Docker.
+- When you create a volume, it's stored within a directory on the Docker host.
+When you mount the volume into a container, this directory is what's mounted into the container.
+Volumes are managed by Docker and are isolated from the core functionality of the host machine.

 ### Steps to create a docker Volumes

     1. docker volume create <volume_name>
     2. docker volume inspect <volume_name>

     Check the Mountpoint in inspect
     3. docker run -d --name <container_name> -v <volume_name>:/var/lib/mysql

     4. docker volume ls
+    5. docker volume rm <volume_name>

 ![Docker Volume](https://github.com/AliFareed0009/Docker-for-DevOps/blob/main/Images/Volumes.png?raw=true)